-These San Francisco ghost tours will take you to haunted places in San Francisco while telling stories of murders, mysterious deaths, and hauntings.
+These San Francisco ghost tours will take you to San Francisco’s most haunted places, accompanied by stories of murders, mysterious deaths, and hauntings.
 Plus, you get to learn a thing or two about the city’s history, lesser known characters, and its landmarks.
 I don’t believe in ghosts or spirits, but I can appreciate good story telling.
 More than that though, I just love learning new stuff about this city I call home for the past 8 years.
 San Francisco being such a rich city historically and culturally there’s always something new to learn.

 I’ve taken quite a few of San Francisco walking tours (free or paid, haunted or not).
 Some are better than others, but regardless I walk away from each walking tour with more knowledge and appreciation of the City.
 If you’re visiting San Francisco, I’d recommend taking a walking tour on your first day.
 If you’re feeling particularly brave, go on one of these ghost tours San Francisco below.